jowo-io/next-auth-pubkey/examples/kv/README.md

 ## About

-This example uses the Vercel [KV](https://vercel.com/docs/storage/vercel-kv) (Redis) for storage of pubkey auth session data.
+This example uses the Vercel [KV](https://vercel.com/docs/storage/vercel-kv) (Redis) for storage of pubkey data.

 ## Getting Started